holomodular/ServiceBricks/README.md

 * The new website (ServiceBricks.com) is not currently working.
 Coming Soon!

-* Documentation will be an on-going process.
-Coming Soon!

 * Start a discussion if you need any help.

 ## Overview

 ServiceBricks provides the core architectural patterns, implementation, standardization and governance for your microservices foundation.
-It exposes a storage platform agnostic model and repository-based API that works the same for SQL and NoSQL database engines.
+It exposes a storage platform agnostic model and repository-based API that works the same for SQL and NoSQL database engines, allowing you to seamlessly switch storage providers transparently to clients.

 ## Major Features